PazilatNur/stock-analysis/README.md

 Cons: when my initial code gave me error messages, I was confused by which part of the code caused the problem.

+Pros:
-Pros: The code works faster and saves me time, so I can review my results as soon as possible.
+- The code works faster and saves me time, so I can review my results as soon as possible.
+- The refactored code making sure each of my calculated elements are stay unified aas my ticker index.